mautic/developer-documentation-new/docs/development-environment/how_to_install.rst

 Installing Mautic is a simple three-step process:
 ==================================================

-1. Download the repository zip in matic github then extract the zip to your web root.
+1. Download the repository zip in Mautic GitHub then extract the zip to your web root.
 2. Run the ``composer install`` command to install the required packages.
 3. Open your browser and complete the installation through the web installer.

-If you get stuck, check our our general troubleshooting page.
+If you get stuck, select the general troubleshooting section.
 Still no joy?
-Join our lively Mautic Community for support and answers.
+Join lively Mautic Community for support and answers.